 – Don’t eat mindlessly.
 When we eat while we’re doing other things—like watching TV or working at our desks—we tend to eat more than we would if we were paying attention to what we’re putting in our mouths.
 So, make a conscious effort to be mindful of your eating habits, and you’ll automatically eat less without even thinking about it.
 Try a diet plate to control portion size.

 – Move more often throughout the day.
 You don’t have to go to the gym daily (although that would be great!)
 Just make sure you’re getting up and moving around regularly throughout the day.
-Take a brisk walk in your neighbourhood, do some gentle yoga stretches at home, or go for a bike ride on the weekends—whatever gets you moving!
+Take a brisk walk in your neighbourhood, do some yoga at home, or go for a bike ride on the weekends—whatever gets you moving!

 The bottom line